 The below Benefits of Work Experience for Students show why work experience catapults your career forward faster than any ‘A’ in an exam:

-Benefits of Work Experience for Students #1: Gain insight into world of work
+Benefits of Work Experience #1: Gain insight into world of work

 You’ll gain insight into what people actually do for a living and how it differs from school or university.
 When I did work experience 10+ years ago, I got to see how junior staff interacted with senior staff, how hierarchical is was, how quiet the office was, and what people actually did for a living.